 The Tribal Homeland Security Grant Program (THSGP) plays an important role in strengthening the Nation against risks associated with potential terrorist attacks.

-The FY 2010 THSGP provides funds to directly eligible tribes to help strengthen the Nation against risks associated with potential terrorist attacks.
+The FY 2011 THSGP provides supplemental funding directly to eligible tribes to help strengthen the nation against risks associated with potential terrorist attacks.

 Per the 9/11 Act, a “directly eligible tribe” is defined as -